AEDWIP/DeepBio/Readme.md

     * nfft should probably be the expected length of a segments and maybe use a 50% window overlap?
     * We can use pad_to to define range of frequence we want calculated. ie [0 ... number of kmers].
     * [matplotlib.pyplot.specgram](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.specgram.html)
-* do we get a more one hot encoding if we filter before running FFT?
+* do we get a more sparse like representation if we filter before running FFT?
 I.E. space vector of frequencies.

 ### Model  TODO: